 guide (PDF) on how to use the system.

 The Student Support Request process includes three of the most common resources at the college.
 Please view our

 Please consider the following:

-• If a student is in need of technical support, encourage them to complete a
+- If a student is in need of technical support, encourage them to complete a

 Tech Support Request.

-Student services staff members who receive referrals will update faculty/staff as to the result of the outreach whenever possible and when the interaction relates specifically to the faculty/staff's legitimate educational interest, as defined by the Family Educational Rights and Privacy Act.
+Student services staff members who receive requests will update faculty/staff as to the result of the outreach whenever possible and when the interaction relates specifically to the faculty member’s legitimate educational interest, as defined by the Family Educational Rights and Privacy Act.
 Counselors (professionally bound by the American Counseling Association Code of Ethics, Section A.6.b.
 Confidentiality and Advocacy) will treat all counseling interactions with the student in a confidential manner.
 When further communication with the referring party regarding counseling intervention is deemed necessary, counselors must obtain client consent.

 If you encounter any issues using the Student Support Request form, please email